UCAS code: Q100

 Introducing MA Linguistics

-You will study the way we learn language, the regional and social variations of language in general, and of the English language in particular, and methods of communication.
+In this year, you will also be introduced to the study of aspects of regional and social variations of language in general, and of the English language in particular, and to the study of semantics and pragmatics.

-You will choose from a range of advanced courses which may include
+In addition, you will choose from a wide range of option courses outside your primary subject.

 - Child Bilingualism